1994–95 Juventus FC season

-Juventus Football Club won the league title for the first time in nine years.
+In the 1994–95 season, Juventus Football Club won the league title for the first time in nine years.
 The Scudetto was won in the wake of defender Andrea Fortunato's death from cancer during the course of the season.
 The title was dedicated to the 23-year-old, who had been established in the starting line-up before he got sick.

 This first Serie A success since the 1985–86 season was accompanied by a Coppa Italia win over Parma.
 The Turin club won both legs, 1–0 at the Stadio delle Alpi and 2–0 at the Stadio Ennio Tardini.

 In the UEFA Cup, Juventus again met Parma in the final, having previously beaten Borussia Dortmund.
 This time, however, Juventus were defeated by Parma (0–1, 1–1), thus denying them a season treble.